microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

 * **App Service type\*:** Select the Azure App Service type.
 The different app types supported are Function App, Web App on Windows, Web App on Linux, Web App for Containers and Azure App Service Environments

-* **App Service Name\*:** Select the name of an existing AzureRM Web Application.
+* **App Service Name\*:** Select the name of an existing Azure App Service.
 Enter the name of the Web App if it was provisioned dynamically using the [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell) and [AzureRM PowerShell scripts](https://msdn.microsoft.com/en-us/library/mt619237.aspx).

 * **Deploy to Slot:** Select the option to deploy to an existing slot other than the Production slot.
 Do not select this option if the Web project is being deployed to the Production slot.
 The Web App itself is the Production slot.

-* **Resource Group:** Select the Azure Resource Group that contains the AzureRM Web App specified above.
+* **Resource Group:** Select the Azure Resource Group that contains the Azure App Service specified above.
 Enter the name of the Azure Resource Group if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
 This is a required parameter if the option to Deploy to Slot has been selected.

 * **Slot:** Select the Slot to deploy the Web project to.
 Enter the name of the Slot if has been dynamically provisioned using [Azure Resource Group Deployment task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/DeployAzureResourceGroup) or [Azure PowerShell task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzurePowerShell).
 This is a required parameter if the option to Deploy to Slot has been selected.